 - Save user message IDs: Applications that need rollback capability should save the

-- Dry run before rewinding: Show the impact scope first, then let the user confirm the rollback.
+uuidwhen sending messages; do not rely on UI text to look them up. - Dry run before rewinding: Show the impact scope first, then let the user confirm the rollback.

 - Refresh UI after rollback: Rewind only changes files, not conversation history; the UI needs to reload relevant views based on

-- Show
+filesChanged. - Show

-error to the user on failure: The error text when canRewind=false can typically be displayed directly to end users for diagnostics.
+errorto the user on failure: Theerrortext whencanRewind=falsecan typically be displayed directly to end users for diagnostics.